johnseekins/statsd-http-proxy/README.md

 ### `count`

 Adds count to the bucket.
-Expected `n` as integer.
-By default `n` is 0.
+Expected `value` as integer.
+By default `value` is 0.

 ### `incr`

 Increments the given bucket.
-It is equivalent to count with `n` default to 1.
+It is equivalent to count with `value` default to 1.

 ### `gauge`